HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 ### Cutting down the Swift observations for this tutorial

-The table we just retrieved shows that T Pyx has been observed by Swift many times, but in order to shorten the run time of this notebook we're going to select a subset of the available observations.
+The table we just retrieved shows that T Pyx has been observed by Swift many times, but in order to shorten the run time of this demonstration, we're going to select a subset of the available observations.

 We select observations that were taken in a period of between 142 and 149 days after